jiehaocao/BEP-SBMD-COVID19/README.md

 # BEP-SBMD-COVID19

-This repository (*in the folder "notebook"*) contains the codes and logs for my **"Bachelor Eind Project" (BEP)** regarding the topic and research of COVID-19.
+This repository (*in the folder "notebook"*) contains the codes and logs for my **"Bachelor Eind Project" (BEP) at Eindhoven University of Technology, Department of Biomedical Engineering** regarding the topic and research of COVID-19.
 This work will focus on the *data of COVID-19 in the Netherlands.*

+The supervisors for my BEP are:
+1. *prof. dr. ir.
+N.A.W. van Riel*
+2. *dr. D. Bosnacki*

 ## Introduction